phseiff/singletdon/README.md

 Singletdon is a fork of Mastodon (specifically of [this](https://github.com/Grawl/mastodon) fork) optimized for use in single-user instances for power users, who don't hesitate to dabble into code to fix something if something breaks.

-It comes with a docker-compose template (as well as instructions) for including pgadmin4 into your installation to edit your posts in the database after you made them.
+It also comes with a docker-compose template (as well as instructions) for including pgadmin4 into your installation to edit your posts in the database after you made them.

 ## Is this maintained?